Square continues its stellar stock market run

 Square, the payments processing company founded by Jack Dorsey, reported its second quarter earnings after the bell on Wednesday.
 After beating expectations, the stock quickly went up 4% in initial after hours trading.

 Square reported revenue of $552 million, when analysts were forecasting $536 million.
 It’s also up 26% from the same period last year.
-The company still lost money at 4 cents per share, but less than the 5 cents per share Wall Street was expecting.

 The company still lost money at 4 cents per share, but less than the 5 cents per share Wall Street was expecting.
 Losses were $16 million, an improvement from negative $27 million last year.